Patrick14Trani/MOTW-Character-Creator/Sessions/We're not in Kansas Anymore.md

 > "Rick doesn't waste his time on anything that couldn't be detrimental to the galaxy."

 ### [[Dimension729]] on [[Earth]]
-The players teleport to a [[Pet Stop]] just like the one they were just in, only minus the corpses and plus on evil animals.
+The players teleport to a [[Pet Stop]] just like the one they were just in, only minus the corpses and plus  evil animals.
 They will immediatly find themselves under laser fire from a squad of lizards.
 Behind the register, emptying out money, is a dog.
 The dog is standing on his back two legs and is wearing mechanical gloves that give it normal hangs allowing it to interact with stuff.
 It sees you all and teleports away.

+> The amount of lizards and enemies can vary based on how many people you have playing and how strong they are.

 After the combat.. banging can be heard from the storage closet.
 The shop keep is bound and gagged in there.
 He is in absolute shock and rants about how he just want's to go the [[Missouri City]] Natives game.